Coronavirus and your eyes: Should you switch from contacts to glasses?

 “Consider wearing glasses more often, especially if you tend to touch your eyes a lot when your contacts are in,” says Dr. Sonal Tuli, an ophthalmologist in Gainesville, Florida, in a post on the AAO website.

-“Substituting glasses for lenses can decrease irritation and force you to pause before touching your eye,” says Tuli, a spokeswoman for the American Academy of Ophthalmology.
+“Substituting glasses for lenses can decrease irritation and force you to pause before touching your eye,” says Tuli, a spokesperson for the American Academy of Ophthalmology.

-Wearing glasses instead of contacts also might shield your eyes from respiratory droplets — produced by coughing or sneezing — that might contain the virus, the AAO says.
+Wearing glasses instead of contacts also might shield your eyes to some degree from respiratory droplets — produced by coughing or sneezing — that might contain the virus, the AAO says.

 SEE RELATED: Coronavirus: How eyes may play a role in its spread